 In a larger company, an accounting clerk may specialize in a specific area like accounts payable, accounts receivable or payroll.
 A/P clerks update and maintain expense records, and process and send payments.
 A/R clerks monitor payment activity, prepare and submit invoices, and deposit receipts.
 Payroll accounting clerks collect and process time cards, calculate taxes and prepare payroll checks.

-Solid interpersonal skills are also important in this career.
-Accounting clerks may be the financial record keepers in an organization, but they’re also expected to interact with co-workers, communicate with customers and vendors, solve problems and multitask in this job.
+Solid interpersonal skills are also important in this role.
+Accounting clerks may be the financial record keepers in an organization, but they’re also expected to interact with coworkers, communicate with customers and vendors, solve problems and multitask in this job.

-If you googled yourself this morning, what would you mostly likely find?
+2. If you Googled yourself this morning, what would you mostly likely find?

 Knowledge- and skills-based questions

 5. What is the role of the accounting clerk in an organization?